ArduPilot/ardupilot_wiki/common/source/docs/common-rssi-received-signal-strength-indication.rst

 .. note::
-    To read analog voltage type RSSI, ``RSSI_ANA_PIN`` can be set to any free ADC pin available.
+    To read analog voltage type RSSI,  :ref:`RSSI_ANA_PIN<RSSI_ANA_PIN>`  can be set to any free ADC pin available.
 On pixhawk / cube type boards, this includes the sBus out / RSSI input pin (103).
 When using dedicated ADC pins, the corresponding pin number usually matches the ADC1 channel used on that pin.
 See the DMA1 map in the `resepective processor's alternative function table <https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_HAL_ChibiOS/hwdef/scripts>`__ for further reference.

 Displaying the RC receiver's RSSI value in MissionPlanner's HUD